multiOTP/multiotp/README.md

 CHANGE LOG OF RELEASED VERSIONS
 ===============================
 ```
+2019-01-25 5.4.1.6 FIX: If any, clean specific NTP DHCP option at every reboot
+2019-01-18 5.4.1.4 ENH: Modifications for Debian 9.x (stretch) binary images support
+2019-01-07 5.4.1.1 ENH: Raspberry Pi 3B+ support
+2018-11-13 5.4.0.2 ENH: Enigma Virtual Box updated to version 9.10 (to create the special all-in-one-file)
+                   ENH: PHP 7.1.22 used in the one single file (only PHP < 7.2 is still compatible with Windows 7/2008)
+                   ENH: Compatibility mode to Windows 7 automatically added for radiusd.exe during radius service installation
+                   ENH: PHP display error flag is now set to off by default in the webservice under Windows
+                   ENH: Import of PSKC definition files with binary decoding key file
+                   ENH: Added Swisscom LA REST, Afilnet, Clickatell2, eCall, Nexmo, NowSMS, SMSEagle and custom SMS provider support
-2018-09-14 5.4.0.1 FIX: Values of SetUserCacheLevel(), GetUserCacheLevel(), SetUserCacheLifetime() and GetUserCacheLifetime()
+2018-09-14 5.4.0.1 FIX: Values of SetUserCacheLevel(), GetUserCacheLevel(), SetUserCacheLifetime()
-                        are not correctly initialized
+                        and GetUserCacheLifetime() are not correctly initialized
                    ENH: Enigma Virtual Box updated to version 9.10 (to create the special all-in-one-file)
                    ENH: PHP 7.1.22 used in the one single file (only PHP < 7.2 is still compatible with Windows 7/2008)
                    ENH: Compatibility mode to Windows 7 automatically added for radiusd.exe during radius service installation